-This is extremely dangerous - 777 means anybody who wants can change the contents of that file.
+This is extremely dangerous - 777 means anybody on the internet can change the contents of that file.

 With those permissions set, your website is an open house.
 Once they have access to one file, rest assured it is very easy to jump to other files or install backdoors and other nasty stuff to your site.